ggandor/leap.nvim/README.md

 matches most of the time.

 Fixed pattern length also makes **(safe) automatic jump to the first target** possible.
-Reading labels _is_ annoying, and we should optimize for the common case as much as possible (something that Sneak got absolutely right from the beginning).
+Even with preview, labels are a necessary evil, and we should optimize for the common case as much as possible (something that Sneak got absolutely right from the beginning).
 You cannot improve on jumping directly, just like how `f` and `t` works, not having to use even `<enter>` to accept the match.
 However, we can do this in a smart way: if there are many targets (more than 15-20), we stay put, so we can use a bigger, "unsafe" label set - getting the best of both worlds.
-The non-determinism we're introducing is less of an issue here, thanks to the preview.
+The non-determinism we're introducing is less of an issue here, since the outcome is known in advance.

 In sum, compared to other methods based on labeling targets, Leap's approach is unique in that it